 - In 1958, Jawaharlal Nehru and the Pakistani PM Feroze Khan Noon had an agreement with respect to the disputed region as the region was then East Pakistan.

 - After the creation of Bangladesh in 1971, Indira Gandhi and Sheikh Mujibur Rehman signed a pact in 1974 to resolve the enclave problem.

 - As per this agreement, Bangladesh retained Dahagram and Angarpota, its two biggest enclaves in India and India retained South Berubari.

 - Both the enclaves were within each other’s territory and access to the mainland was a problem for the residents of the enclaves.

 - The residents lived in a perpetual state of limbo.
-With limited development in the regions, access to education and medical facilities is a problem.
+With limited development in the regions, access to education and medical facilities were concerns.
 Some people in the Indian enclaves in Bangladesh sent their children to Bangladeshi schools since they were accessible.
-However, these children faced the problem of employment in their own mainland since India will not recognise Bangladeshi degrees.
-They also faced the problem of arranging marriages.
+However, these children faced problems in employment in their own mainland since India will not recognise Bangladeshi degrees.
+They also faced a problem in arranging marriages.